RiccardoZuninoJ/StockTaker/README.md

 # StockTaker
 Electron based application for shop inventories
+Add, remove, manage your products simply and fast

 ## Downloading and running
 - Make sure to have NodeJS and npm fully working